FloatingWindEngineer/FloatingWindEngineer/README.md

-- 👋 Hi, I’m @FloatingWindEngineer
+- 👋 Hi, I’m @JT-Kim89
-- 👀 I’m interested in python
+- 👀 I’m interested in data processing
-- 🌱 I’m currently learning Pandas
+- 🌱 I’m currently learning python(Pandas)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...